mikesteele/dc2/README.md

 yarn build
 ```

-Load the extension as an unpacked extension in Chrome.
+Load `/build/` as an unpacked extension in Chrome.
 For more information, see https://developer.chrome.com/extensions/getstarted#unpacked.